AdobeDocs/analytics.en/help/implement/vars/plugins/getpercentpageviewed.md

 ## Plugin Purpose

 ### What does this plugin do?
 The getPercentPageViewed plugin measures a visitor's scroll activity to see how much of a page he/she views before moving onto another page.

 ### Why wouldn't I use this plugin?
 If your web pages are small in height or you do not need to measure how far visitors scroll down on the site, then you will not need to use the getPercentPageViewed plugin.
 Also, if you want to measure scroll activity on only exit pages, you will not be able to use this plugin.

 ## Prerequisites
 You must have AppMeasurement (i.e. the base Adobe Analytics Code), the p_fo plugin, and the handlePPVevents helper plugin (included in the Code to Deploy section below) to run the getPercentPageViewed plugin

-## How to Implement
+## How to Deploy
+You may use one of the following methods to deploy the getPageName plugin.
+If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plugin code to your implementation.

+### Method #1.
+Edit the Adobe Analytics AppMeasurement file
-* Copy + Paste the code (see below) to anywhere within the Plugins section of the AppMeasurement file
+Copy+ Paste the following code to anywhere within the Plugins section of the AppMeasurement file
 ```javascript
 /******************************************* BEGIN CODE TO DEPLOY *******************************************/
 /* Adobe Consulting Plugin: getPercentPageViewed v4.0 w/handlePPVevents helper function (Requires AppMeasurement and p_fo plugin) */